dharma-patel/dharma-patel/README.md

 </p>
 Here are some ideas to get you started:

-- 🔭 I’m currently working on MAcine Learning
+- 🔭 I’m currently working on Macine Learning
 - 🌱 I’m currently learning AI
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...